k2view-academy/K2View-Academy/updates/product_update_20251211.md

 ### The Fabric 8.3.1 Official Release

-We are glad to announce the Fabric 8.3.1 release which introduces several key enhancements to both Fabric and the Catalog:
+We are glad to announce the release of Fabric 8.3.1!
+This version introduces several key enhancements to both Fabric and the Catalog.

 Here are some of the highlights of this release: